industrydirect/TheIndustryDirect/README.md

 The website serves as the communications channel for us and what we are trying to achieve.
 What is that exactly?
 We do not know.

+*TAKE CAUTION: we are cowboy-coding this thing* 🤠